individdata/rupoc/README.md

 # MyData implementation
 For the MyData variant of the POC a solution from Vastuu group in Finland were chosen.
 Its (cloud hosted) MyData Share product offered an integrated system with a single sign on (SSO) implementation from Signicat and the possibility to log in with Swedish test BankId clients.
 The product also contained a Wallet where the individual could control the sharing of her/his data through consents, and the MyData Share Access Gateway AGW that were to be deployed in front of the data sources - controlling the access to the data.

-The following diagram gives an oversite of the implementation.
+The following diagram gives an oversite of the architecture:

 ![](MyData.svg)